Multiplicative SHE limit of random walks in space-time random environments

 where the sum is understood as being over those points $(t,x)$ such that $Nt$ and $N^{1/2}x+N^{3/4}t$ are both integers of the same parity.
 We now address the question of taking a \textbf{joint} limit of $(\Xi_N,\mathscr U_N)$.
-In principle $\Xi_N$ just tracks the driving noise of the discrete system, so one might be led to believe that it will converge to the driving noise $\xi$ of $\mathcal U$ (this is indeed what happens for other systems such as directed polymers when one takes the limit to the stochastic heat equation).
+In principle $\Xi_N$ just tracks the driving noise of the discrete system, so one might be led to believe that it will converge to the driving noise $\xi$ of $\mathcal U$.
+This is indeed what happens for other systems such as directed polymers when one takes the limit to the stochastic heat equation. {This can be deduced from the methods used in \cite{akq,poly} (those papers prove term-by-term convergence of the respective chaos series, and in particular the first term of the series which encodes the full information of the noise, will converge jointly with the rest of the series)}.
 In fact, this is not the case in our model, and we have the following refinement of Theorem \ref{main}.

-\begin{thm}[Creation of independent noise in the limit] Let $X\subset \mathcal S'(\mathbb R)$ be as in the previous theorem.
+\begin{thm}[Creation of independent noise in the limit] Let $X\subset \mathcal S'(\mathbb R)$ be as in Theorem \ref{main}.
 There exists an explicit Banach space $Y\subset \mathcal S'(\mathbb R^2)$ of distributions supported on $[0,T]\times \mathbb R$, such that $(\Xi_N,\mathscr U_N)$ are tight with respect to the topology of $Y\times C([0,T],X)$.
-Any limit point is of the form $(\xi_1\;,\; \mathcal U),$ where $\xi_1$ is a standard space-time white noise, and with $\mathcal U_0(x) = \delta_0(x)$.
-Here $\xi_2$ is another space-time white noise,\textbf{ independent} of $\xi_1.$ \end{thm} This will be proved as Theorem \ref{create} in the main body of the paper.
+Any limit point is of the form $(\xi_1\;,\; \mathcal U),$ where $\xi_1$ is a standard space-time white noise, and with $\mathcal U(0,x) = \delta_0(x)$.
+Here $\xi_2$ is another space-time white noise,\textbf{ independent} of $\xi_1.$ \end{thm} This will be proved as Theorem \ref{create} in the main body of the paper. {The proof of the theorem will be non-constructive, and it remains an open problem to identify at the microscopic scale precisely where the independent part $\xi_2$ comes from}.
 Note that this recovers the earlier result since the sum of squares of the two noise coefficients is exactly the squared noise coefficient from Theorem \ref{main}.
 As far as we know, this phenomenon of creating independent noise in the limit is quite new.
-In Section \ref{sec:fail}, we give an interpretation of the independent part $\xi_2$ in terms of the failure of a naive chaos expansion.
+In Section \ref{sec:fail}, we give an intuitive interpretation of the independent part $\xi_2$ in terms of the failure of a naive chaos expansion.